‘Game Of Thrones’ Season 7 Spoilers: What Is The ‘Huge Cliffhanger’ Ending?

 Is what allegedly occurs with Daenerys’ dragon the “huge cliffhanger?”

-If none of Game of Thrones’ characters are around to witness it, viewers may not see their response, until Season 8.
-For Game of Thrones fans, such a scene would count as a “huge cliffhanger.”
-As it would have dire implications for everyone living at The Wall, such as Dolorous Edd (Ben Compton), and the other members of the Night’s Watch.
-It could also spell trouble for House Stark, and the rest of the world.
+If none of Game of Thrones’ characters are around to witness it, viewers may not see their response until Season 8.
+For Game of Thrones fans, such a scene would count as a “huge cliffhanger” as it would have dire implications for everyone living at The Wall, such as Dolorous Edd (Ben Compton) and the other members of the Night’s Watch.
+It could also spell trouble for House Stark and the rest of the world.

-As the Inquisitr previously reported, a Game of Thrones Season 7 premiere date has not been officially announced, yet.
+As the Inquisitr previously reported, a Game of Thrones Season 7 premiere date has not been officially announced yet.
 For now, we know Game of Thrones Season 7 will premiere this summer on HBO.

 [Featured Image by HBO]